krystalgamer/krystalgamer.github.io/_posts/2017-08-11-spidey-intro.md

 ## The start
 {: .center}

-During this series i'll be sharing my experience about reversing the game Spiderman 2000, as well how i was able to overcome some of the problems and riddles the game presented to me.
-Everything you'll see here is related to my [spidey-tools](http://www.github.com/krystalgamer/spidey-tools) repository that contains all the tools that i've developed to mod the game.
+During this series I'll be sharing my experience about reversing the game Spiderman 2000, as well how I was able to overcome some of the problems and riddles the game presented to me.
+Everything you'll see here is related to my [spidey-tools](http://www.github.com/krystalgamer/spidey-tools) repository that contains all the tools that I've developed to mod the game.

 ## Mix of *dumb-luck* and knowledge
 {: .center}

-This is not the first game i've reversed but this is the **FIRST** PC Port that I've reversed and let me tell you it's a really bad port.
+This is not the first game I've reversed but this is the **FIRST** PC Port that I've reversed and let me tell you it's a really bad port.
 Spiderman PC games have a bad reputation due to being lazy ports(such as this one) and [total garbage](https://www.youtube.com/watch?v=pOU6HVSL6a8) because Activision neglected the PC market.
 Luckily they left a bunch of debug messages in the code but **disabled the debug print** for whatever reason.
 This helped me a lot during my initial first-steps with the game because I could easily have a general ideia of what I was supposedly looking at.

 ## Will you cover every tool you've posted on your repository?